nci/gsky/config_json.md

 response.
 There are different modes for exposing WMS layers which require specific fields in the document, but the following document contains the list of common parameters that need to be defined for any layer.
-WCS shares the same processing pipeline as WMS does.
+The WCS services provided by GSKY shares the same processing pipeline as WMS does.
 Therefore, WCS inherits all the WMS layer configurations.

-GSKY currently supports two different modes of exposing WMS layers.

-### Single band WMS (Colour palette)

-In the case where a single band needs to be exposed, a colour palette needs to be defined in order to define the mapping between values and
+A skeleton of the configuration of a WMS layer is as follows:

 ```
 {